wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 After graduating from secondary school, I went into engineering because I enjoyed studying Math and Physics, and airplanes looked cool at that time.
 Even though I sort of enjoyed studying engineering in polytechnic and university, I couldn’t really foresee myself working as an engineer.
 While in my first year in NUS, I started to get more and more interested in machine learning and AI and eventually took up a minor in it.

 The main fields of AI research that really interest me are in Natural Language Processing (NLP) and game playing agents.
 I remember spending full days on end trying to code out a chess-playing AI using an enhanced version of the [Minimax algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/) for an assignment, and it’s probably one of my proudest accomplishments when I managed to get it to work.
-I eventually did a final year project on an AI-based aircon system to achieve thermal comfort under the supervision of [Prof. Daniel Sng](https://cde.nus.edu.sg/me/staff/sng-wei-meng-daniel/).
+I eventually did a final year project on an AI-based aircon system to achieve thermal comfort.

 Even though I already commited to being a teacher, I still enjoy studying and keeping up to date with AI research, seeing how fast new technologies are emerging.
-Maybe in a parallel universe I would have pursued being an AI researcher instead.
+Maybe in a parallel universe I would have pursued becoming an AI researcher instead.

 ## <b> Music and Anime </b>

 <i>:octicons-dot-fill-16: 2000's Emo pop and Rock music </i>

 Rock and pop music has always been my go to music of choice growing up.
-Bands like Panic at the disco, Linkin Park and My Chemical Romance are some of my favourites.
-It's also one of the reasons why I wanted to pick up learning the guitar.
+Artists like Avril Lavigne, Panic! at the Disco, Linkin Park and My Chemical Romance are some of my favourites.
+It's also one of the reasons why I picked up learning the guitar a few years back.

 <i>:octicons-dot-fill-16: Electronic and Dance music </i>

 One of my favourite EDM artists is Porter Robinson.
 I was so inspired to get back into playing and making music after watching [his concert](https://youtu.be/THjekE5p2aw) when he came to Singapore in 2023.
 His newest album 'Nurture' is probably my favourite album so far on spotify and I love almost every song in that album.

-<i>:octicons-dot-fill-16: J-Pop and soundtrack for Makoto Shinkai Movies </i>
+<i>:octicons-dot-fill-16: Japanese Music (J-Pop) </i>

 [Your Name](https://myanimelist.net/anime/32281/Kimi_no_Na_wa) was probably my favourite anime movie in my life.
 The animation and soundtrack was so amazing the first time and it blew my mind the first time I watched it.
 I even got motivated enough to try to learn a few of their songs on the piano even though I quit learning piano many many years ago.